Stratification for Nonlinear Semidefinite Programming: Introduction

-Semismooth Newton-type methods~\cite{qi1993nonsmooth,qi1993convergence} provide a natural tool for solving~\eqref{eq:kkt-mapping}.
-Their fast local convergence is typically ensured under the \emph{strong regularity} \cite[Section 2]{robinson1980strongly}.
-In particular, for the NLSDP \eqref{prog:SDP}, Sun \cite{sun2006strong} shows that under the Robinson constraint qualification (RCQ, Definition \ref{def:RCQ}), for a local optimal solution, the strong regularity is known to be equivalent to a combination of the constraint nondegeneracy (Definition \ref{def:CN}) and strong second order sufficient condition (S-SOSC, Definition \ref{def:S-SOSC}).
-However, these strong-form conditions may fail in applications when degeneracy appears.
-More recently, Feng et al.~\cite{feng2025quadratically} introduced the weak strict Robinson constraint qualification (W-SRCQ, Definition \ref{def:W-SRCQ}) and the weak second order condition (W-SOC, Definition \ref{def:W-SOC}), and proposed a correction mechanism that yields superlinear or quadratic local behavior.
-However, these weak conditions are originally introduced from an algorithmic perspective, and their relationship to the classical perturbation and regularity theory for the NLSDP has not been fully clarified.
-Moreover, a geometric interpretation that explains why such conditions are natural, and how they behave under perturbations, remains largely implicit.
-The present work shall fill this gap.
+Semismooth Newton-type methods~\cite{qi1993nonsmooth,qi1993convergence} constitute a standard approach for solving the nonsmooth KKT system~\eqref{eq:kkt-mapping}.
+Their local superlinear or quadratic convergence is typically established under \emph{strong regularity}~\cite[Section~2]{robinson1980strongly}.
+For the NLSDP~\eqref{prog:SDP}, Sun~\cite{sun2006strong} proved that, under the Robinson constraint qualification (RCQ, Definition~\ref{def:RCQ}), strong regularity at a local minimizer is equivalent to constraint nondegeneracy (Definition~\ref{def:CN-nonKKT}) together with the strong second order sufficient condition (S-SOSC, Definition~\ref{def:S-SOSC-nonKKT}).
+These strong-form assumptions, however, are frequently violated in degenerate regimes.
+More recently, Feng et al.~\cite{feng2025quadratically} relaxed the classical requirements for superlinear or quadratic local convergence by introducing the weak strict Robinson constraint qualification (W-SRCQ, Definition~\ref{def:W-SRCQ-nonKKT}) and the weak second order condition (W-SOC, Definition~\ref{def:W-SOC-nonKKT}), accompanied by a correction mechanism.
+Despite these advances, two issues remain.
+First, the relationship between the weak conditions and the classical perturbation/regularity theory of NLSDP has not been fully clarified, and geometric interpretations and stability properties are largely missing.
+Second, the correction mechanism in~\cite{feng2025quadratically} is local, and a globalization strategy supported by a complete global convergence theory is not yet available.
+We address both issues in the present work.

+In recent years, solving~\eqref{prog:SDP} in regimes where low-rank solutions are expected has attracted considerable attention.
+A representative geometric approach is manifold optimization on the fixed-rank manifold